 2.1.2 Working Groups

 Each MTConnect Institute Working Group formed by the MTCI-SC is an autonomous body under the direction and control of the MTCI-SC.
 Such Working Groups should have a defined scope.
 Working Groups are otherwise free to establish meeting agendas and goals, timetables, and ad hoc task groups to expedite the work of the Working Group, as long as these are in overall conformance to the Working Group’s scope of work.

+2.1.2 Review Board

+A Review Board consisting of volunteers from the Standards Committee membership will assess proposed Materials for accuracy and consistency with respect to information modelling, vocabulary, semantics, terms and definitions, protocol, information management, communication, and security.

+2.1.3 Executive Committee

+An Executive Committee consisting of volunteers from the Standards Committee membership will assess proposed Materials for accuracy, consistency, and completeness prior to circulation of the Materials to the wider SC.
+The Executive Committee will have no more than 12 members.

+2.1.4 Other Committees

+Additional committees, task groups, review boards, etc. may be established to address other areas of concern, including: Technical leadership and/or oversight for developing Materials; maintaining architectural integrity and coherence of Materials; assuring soundness and applicability of Materials; assessing strategic priorities; information modeling and architecture; coordinating efforts across or between Working Groups; creating or maintaining reference implementation(s); harmonization with other standards bodies; garnering community interest and input; articulating needs of the standard development organization.

 2.1.4 Secretariat

 The Secretariat for the MTCI-SC activities is the MTConnect Institute.
-The MTConnect Institute will designate a representative as a member to the overall MTCI-SC and to each MTCI-SC Working Group.
-This can be the same individual, or different staff members.
-The MTConnect Institute may also assign an administrative assistant accountable for the administrative responsibilities and duties thereto.

-The term “Secretariat” as used throughout these procedures means any combination of MTConnect Institute staff members who are designated with these responsibilities either in whole or in part.
+The term “Secretariat” as used throughout these procedures means any combination of MTConnect Institute staff members, consultants, or designee(s) who are designated with these responsibilities either in whole or in part.

 2.2 Responsibilities